pauljeter/pauljeter-astro/src/content/blog/understanding-atomic-design-systems.md

 ### Atoms

-Atoms are the fundamental building blocks—basic UI elements that cannot be broken down further without losing their functionality.
+Atoms are the fundamental building blocks, basic UI elements that cannot be broken down further without losing their functionality.
 Common examples are:

 - Buttons
 - Text elements (headings, paragraphs)
 - Labels
 - Form inputs (like checkboxes and text fields)

 Atoms can have variants, but each should serve a unique purpose.
-Think of Bootstrap’s button classes (`btn-success`, `btn-info`, etc.) as atom variants.
+Think of Bootstrap's button classes (`btn-success`, `btn-info`, etc.) as atom variants.

 ### Molecules